Craig Stevens (presenter): Biography

 Stevens has appeared on ITV's This Morning.

 In 2016, he became a showbiz presenter on Channel 5's live Saturday morning magazine programme The Saturday Show and occasionally appears on ITV's Weekend.
 That year, he also presented When Gameshows Go Horribly Wrong on Channel 5.
 Stevens has also been a contributor on Channel 5's Most Shocking Celebrity Moments.

 He is a regular host on the red carpet at London film premieres.
 Stevens has presented from the BAFTA red carpet, regular presenter on Ideal World and in the past has done stand-up comedy.

+Hosted The Lost City Premiere as well as interviews for Into The Spider-Verse and more.